2020 Last-Minute Section 199A Tax Reduction Strategies

 The Tax Cuts and Jobs Act (TCJA) that was signed into law in December 2017 was part of a major tax reform that paved the way for the Section 199A Deduction.
 This part of the tax reform could result in big tax savings for small businesses and real estate investors.

 Major elements of the ACT include reducing tax rates for businesses and individuals, increasing the standard deduction and family tax credits, eliminating personal exemptions and making it less beneficial to itemize deductions, limiting deductions for state and local income taxes and property taxes.
-2
+2 Check out their website for the best property management ideas and tips.

 With all that’s happened in 2020, it’s easy to forget about your Section 199A deduction.
 The following are some of what we would encourage you to consider in your “Last-Minute” Year-End Tax Planning.